padrinobook/padrinobook/01-introduction.md

     $ bundle install
     =================================================================

 The last line in the console output tells you the next steps you have to perform.
-Going in the application folder and starting the application:
+Before we are going to start our application we need some sort of package managing for Ruby.

+Ruby has a nice gem manager called [bundler](http://gembundler.com/ "bundler") which installs all necessary gems in specific versions you would like to have in your project.
+The [Gemfile](http://gembundler.com/gemfile.html) declares the gems that you want to install.
+Bundle takes the content of the Gemfile and will install everything.
+To install bundler perform the following command

+    $ gem install bundler

+Now we have everything to start our application:

     $ cd hello-world
     $ bundle install

-The command `bundle install` will install with [bundler](http://gembundler.com/ "bundler") all the necessary gem dependencies for your project which are declared in your *Gemfile*.

 Let's open the file *app/app.rb* (this is like the root controller) and write in the following: